How do cells regulate the assembly of cilia?

 Cilia and flagella are tiny, microtubule-based cellular projections that are most widely known for their role in cell motility.
 Beyond this, non-motile primary are critically linked to embryonic development and a range of human diseases because of their roles in mediating important cellular signaling pathways.
 These signals control a variety of processes vital for shaping tissues and organs during development, and for maintaining their functions during adulthood.

-Despite the clear importance of primary cilia in human health, we know little about the mechanisms that control the decision of a cell to assemble or disassemble the cilium.
-In previous work, we identified the serine-threonine kinase Tau tubulin kinase 2 (TTBK2) as an essential regulator of cilium initiation downstream of cell cycle factors.
-In our current work, we are working to identify additional components of this and pathways that control cilia formation, as well as exploring how cilium regulation may differ by cell type.
+Despite the clear importance of cilia in human health, we know very little about the mechanisms that control the decision of a cell to assemble or disassemble its cilium.
+In previous work, we identified the serine-threonine kinase Tau tubulin kinase 2 (TTBK2) as an essential regulator of cilium assembly.
+In our current work, we are working to identify additional components of this and other pathways that control cilia formation.
+We are also exploring how ciliary dynamics differ by cell type.

 In addition to an essential role in initiating cilia formation, the gene encoding TTBK2 is also mutated in a type of inherited human ataxia.
 This raises the exciting possibility that ciliary defects may be implicated in some adult-onset neurodegenerative conditions.
 While primary cilia are known to be important in neural development, primarily through their role Hedgehog signaling, the function of cilia in the adult nervous system has not been well defined.

 Our lab will make use of conditional mouse mutants to examine the requirements for primary cilia as well as for Ttbk2 in the adult brain.
 We will also examine the roles of Ttbk2 and the closely related kinase Ttbk1 in the development and maintenance of the nervous system.